-No matter what you choose to do, once you have decided on the best 10 day Italy itinerary for you then be sure you do your research on the area to ensure that you get to see and do all that you are hoping for.
+No matter what you choose, once you have decided on the best 10-day Italy itinerary for you, then be sure to research the area to ensure that you get to see and do all that you are hoping for.

-Use the large towns that we mention in this Italy itinerary to make your home base from, but definitely take time to see the small towns in Europe as well.
+Use the large towns we mention in this Italy itinerary to make your home base, but take time to see the small towns in Europe.

 When is the Best Time to Visit Italy?

 Anytime!
 It’s Italy! 😉

 No, seriously, when is the best time to visit Italy?
 This can be a tricky question.

 It’s always hard to answer this, in my opinion.

 It all depends on what you like and the expectations of your Italy vacation, so only you can decide the best time to plan your trip to Italy.